MicrosoftDocs/OData-docs/Odata-docs/webapi/netcore.md

 #### b.
 Install the OData packages

-In the Nuget Package Manager, install `Microsoft.AspNetCore.OData` and all it's dependencies.
+In the Nuget Package Manager, install `Microsoft.AspNetCore.OData` and all its dependencies.

 #### c.
 Add a model class